Bifurcations of highly inclined near halo orbits using Moser regularization: Bifurcation Analysis via Conley--Zehnder Indices

-where $\rho(A)=(A A^T)^{-1/2} A\in U(n)$ for $A\in Sp(2n)$. \end{definition} In other words, the extended path $\tilde{\psi}$ retracts to a \emph{loop} of unitary matrices based at the identity after taking the square, and the Conley-Zehnder index measures the winding number of the loop in the circle obtained by taking the complex determinant.
+where $\rho(A)=(A A^T)^{-1/2} A\in U(n)$ for $A\in Sp(2n)$. \end{definition} In other words, the extended path $\tilde{\psi}$ retracts to a \emph{loop} of unitary matrices based at the identity after taking the square, and the Conley--Zehnder index measures the winding number of the loop in the circle obtained by taking the complex determinant.

-For a periodic Hamiltonian orbit $\gamma$, the Conley-Zehnder index $\mu_{CZ}(\gamma)$ is defined as the index of the symplectic path representing the transverse linearized flow along $\gamma$.
+For a periodic Hamiltonian orbit $\gamma$, the Conley--Zehnder index $\mu_{CZ}(\gamma)$ is defined as the index of the symplectic path representing the transverse linearized flow along $\gamma$.
 This requires choosing a suitable symplectic frame along the orbit.
 In this work, we follow the computation methods, including the choice of frames and extension procedures, described in~\cite{moreno_aydin_van_Koert_Frauenfelder_Koh_Bifurcation_Graphs_2024}.
-For vertical collision orbits, we take as transverse frame $\{\partial_{\xi_1},\partial_{\xi_2},\partial_{\eta_1},\partial_{\eta_2}\}$.
+For vertical collision orbits, we take as transverse frame $\{\partial_{\xi_1},\partial_{\xi_2},\partial_{\eta_1},\partial_{\eta_2}\}$, following~\cite{lee_conley-zehnder_2026}.
 By Property~\ref{itm:cz-invariance}, the index is constant along any non-degenerate family of periodic orbits, so it suffices to compute the index at a single orbit in the family.
+As an additional consistency check, we track index changes along branches via Floquet multipliers corresponding to eigenvalues of the first kind (see~\cite[Theorem 3.1]{salamon_zehnder_1992}), or equivalently, via Krein signatures of elliptic multipliers as suggested in Section~1.2.5 of~\cite{aydin_cz_indices_2023} and in Section~3 of \cite{aydin_Batkhin_hill_2025}.
+All bifurcation graphs are consistent with local Floer homology invariance.